 Love fresh produce, don’t love a messy cutting board?

 During the year, I pull out one of those flexible plastic cutting boards every time I need to chop something quickly.
-I usually save my wooden cutting boards for when I’ll be doing lots of cooking.
+I usually save my wooden cutting board for when I’ll be doing lots of cooking.
 This giant Ikea one makes its appearance on Friday mornings.

 But when it’s just some fruit for breakfast, veggies for school lunch, and all the other random things we chop in a day, I take out a plastic mat and then throw it into the dishwasher.